rgleason/dashboard_tactics_pi/docs/analysis/Three-way_timestamps/Three-way_timestamps_win10.md

 3. data directly from USB to OpenCPN

-In all above cases the USB is set to 115200 baud at reception on Win10 running OpenCPN v5.0.0.
+In all above cases the USB is set to 115200 baud at reception on Win10 (Surface 3 i7) running OpenCPN v5.0.0.
 Data is originated from Raymarine SeaTalk (4800 baud) and converted to USB in MiniPlex II multiplexer - about 40 values per second are transmitted through this channel but only Apparent Wind Angle timestamp behaviour is observed.

 [<img src="2019-10-05_224016_3x_data_series_overview.png" width="800" />](2019-10-05_224016_3x_data_series_overview.png)